Last updated: July 30, 2021

 |All products and plans|

-If the externally embedded code is incorrect, re-embed the correct code on your external page.
+If the externally embedded code does not match the HubSpot code, re-embed the correct code on your external page.

-If your form is embedded on a WordPress page, there are two additional points to note:
+If your form is embedded on a WordPress page, you might encounter the following issues:

-If you see that WordPress is altering the embed code, use a third-party plugin (e.g., Insert HTML Snippet) to add the form to the page or post in the form of a shortcode to preserve the script tags.
+If WordPress is altering the embed code, it's recommended to use a third-party plugin such as Insert HTML Snippet to add the form to the page or post as a shortcode to preserve the script tags.